macgile/DataGridFilter/README.md

 List<Employees>
 ```

 >Two methods (LoadPreset/SavePreset) are exposed to be able to manually manage loading and saving from the host application.
+These methods are independent of the **PersistentFilter** property whatever its state.

 ```csharp
 // Load Preset